NixOS/nix-pills/pills/14-override-design-pattern.md

 In [pill 12](12-inputs-design-pattern.md) we introduced the inputs design pattern.
 We do not return a derivation picking dependencies directly from the repository; rather we declare the inputs and let the callers pass the necessary arguments.

 In our repository we have a set of attributes that import the expressions of the packages and pass these arguments, getting back a derivation.
-Let's take for example the graphviz attribute:
+Let's take for example the `graphviz` attribute:

 ```nix
 graphviz = import ./graphviz.nix { inherit mkDerivation gd fontconfig libjpeg bzip2; };
 ```

-If we wanted to produce a derivation of graphviz with a customized gd version, we would have to repeat most of the above plus specifying an alternative gd:
+If we wanted to produce a derivation of `graphviz` with a customized `gd` version, we would have to repeat most of the above plus specifying an alternative `gd`:

 ```nix
 {